augiedb/VariousAndSundryCS/README.md

 # Pull Requests

 If you see any factual errors, misspellings, or have better code suggestions, open a pull request or an issue.
 I want this stuff to work, most of all.

+Any suggestions?
+Open an issue, I guess.
+We'll work this out...